Willard A. Kitts

-Willard Augustus Kitts III (April 14, 1894 – November 21, 1964) was a highly decorated officer in the United States Navy with the rank of Vice Admiral.
-An ordnance expert and veteran of several campaigns in the Pacific Theater during World War II, he distinguished himself as Commanding officer of heavy cruiser USS Northampton, which was sunk during the Battle of Tassafaronga in November 1942.
+Willard Augustus Kitts III (April 14, 1894 – November 21, 1964) was a highly decorated officer in the United States Navy with the rank of vice admiral.
+An ordnance expert and veteran of several campaigns in the Pacific Theater during World War II, he distinguished himself as commanding officer of heavy cruiser USS Northampton, which was sunk during the Battle of Tassafaronga in November 1942.

-Kitts then commanded battleship USS Nevada during the Aleutian Campaign and rose to the rank of Rear admiral in late 1943, while serving as Assistant Chief of the Bureau of Ordnance.
-Following the War, he served Commander, Cruiser Division 3 and Commander, Training Command, Pacific Fleet and retired in June 1951.
+Kitts then commanded battleship USS Nevada during the Aleutian Campaign and rose to the rank of rear admiral in late 1943, while serving as assistant chief of the Bureau of Ordnance.
+Following the war, he served as commander, Cruiser Division 3 and commander, Training Command, Pacific Fleet and retired in June 1951.

 Early career

-Willard A. Kitts III was born on April 14, 1894, in Oswego, New York, the son of manufacturer in the Steam Specialties, Willard A. Kitts II and his wife Loretta.
+Kitts was born on April 14, 1894, in Oswego, New York, the son of manufacturer in the Steam Specialties, Willard A. Kitts II and his wife Augusta.
 He graduated from the Oswego High School in summer 1912 and subsequently earned an appointed to the United States Naval Academy at Annapolis, Maryland.
-While at the Academy, Kitts was active in the basketball and earned Varsity letter for excellence.
+While at the academy, Kitts was active in the basketball and earned Varsity letter for excellence.

-Among his classmates were several future distinguished flag officers including future Chairman of the Joint Chiefs of Staff, Arthur W. Radford; four star admirals Russell S. Berkey, Robert Carney, William Fechteler and John D. Price; vice admirals Frank E. Beatty Jr., Gerald F. Bogan, Ralph E. Davison, Calvin T. Durgin, Osborne B. Hardison, George F. Hussey Jr., C. Turner Joy, Bertram J. Rodgers, John E. Wilkes; and rear admirals and major generals Oscar R. Cauldwell, Homer L. Grosskopf, Don P. Moon, Denis L. Ryan, Samuel P. Ginder, Charles P. Cecil, Andrew C. McFall, Henry M. Mullinnix, Thorvald A. Solberg, Maurice G. Holmes, Gilbert C. Hoover, Arnold W. Jacobsen and Humbert W. Ziroli.
+Among his classmates were several future distinguished flag officers, including future Chairman of the Joint Chiefs of Staff, Arthur W. Radford; four-star admirals Russell S. Berkey, Robert Carney, William Fechteler and John D. Price; vice admirals Frank E. Beatty Jr., Gerald F. Bogan, Ralph E. Davison, Calvin T. Durgin, George F. Hussey Jr., C. Turner Joy, Bertram J. Rodgers, John E. Wilkes; and rear admirals and major generals Oscar R. Cauldwell, Don P. Moon, Charles P. Cecil, Henry M. Mullinnix, Thorvald A. Solberg, Gilbert C. Hoover, and Arnold W. Jacobsen.

-Kitts graduated with Bachelor of Science on June 3, 1916, and was commissioned Ensign at the time.
+Kitts graduated with Bachelor of Science on June 3, 1916, and was commissioned ensign at the time.
 He was subsequently assigned to the battleship USS Arkansas and quickly reached the rank of Lieutenant (junior grade).
 Following the United States entry into World War I, Arkansas patrolled the east coast and trained gun crews until July 1918, when she embarked as the part of Battleship Squadron Six for the North Sea, where she served with the British Grand Fleet.
-Kitts was meanwhile promoted to the temporary rank of Lieutenant on January 1, 1918 and served aboard Arkansas until December 1920, when he was ordered back to the Massachusetts Institute of Technology in Cambridge for instruction in engineering.
+Kitts was meanwhile promoted to the temporary rank of lieutenant on January 1, 1918, and served aboard Arkansas until December 1920, when he was ordered back to the Massachusetts Institute of Technology in Cambridge for instruction in engineering.